improving-minnesota/react-redux-workshop/labs/content/labs/06-capstone.md

   onLogin: PropTypes.func.isRequired,
   loginError: PropTypes.string
 };

+export default LoginForm;
 ```

 </details>

 &nbsp;

-* We'll need a function to handle submitting the login info for us, and a way to find out if there was an error on login.
+### Get data for Login Form

-* We need to hook up to Redux in a parent component to get these items and pass them down as props.
+* We need to get the `onLogin` and `loginError` props somewhere and pass them down into our Form

+* We're going to render our LoginForm in **App.js**, so open that file, get it hooked up to Redux, and grab the following:
+  - Get the async method you created to log the user in
+  - Get the current user and whether there was an error on login from Redux state

 <details>
   <summary>Code hint:</summary>